Mary Bihr, Board Member

 Scott Maclise joined the Buckelew Board of Directors in January 2014.
 He is a self-employed investment advisor/wealth manager with over 35 years of experience in the field of finance.
 Buckelew’s mission is close to Scott’s heart because of his own personal family experience with mental illness and addiction, and he is passionate about speaking out against stigma.

-Doug Brown, Vice Chair
+Doug Brown, Board Chair

 National Sales Management, Morgan Stanley Investment Management (retired)